 This is calculated by analysing a lot of data, such as:

-- Operator profile: How experienced you are ie. the number of hours you have flown, and your claims history
+- Pilot profile: How experienced you are ie. the number of hours you have flown, and your claims history

 - Environmental data: This includes ground hazards such as nearby buildings and schools in your selected flight area.